-If you are trying to figure out why your Spectrum Internet is so slow, we are here to help.
+If you are trying to figure out why your Spectrum Internet is so slow and spectrum customer service has not been able to help, we may have some solutions.
 Here are some reasons that you might want to look into in order to get faster internet.

 - Your router or modem is old.
 The first thing that might be slowing you down is your modem or router.
 If you are on a faster Spectrum plan, but your modem or router is still from several years ago, chances are good that you need to update your device in order to get the speeds of internet that you are looking for.
 You can look at a variety of places to find a recommended Spectrum router, like BlueGadgetTooth.
 Ultimately, you will want to make sure that your router can match the speeds that you are paying for with Spectrum.
 That means your modem or router should always be capable of speeds higher than your speed package to ensure that you are getting the most out of your internet.
 You can even look into Gigabit internet and buy a device that is sure to be future-proof.